- What the Bible Says About Physical Health

 - “Or do you not know that your body is the temple of the Holy Spirit who is in you, whom you have from God, and you are not your own?
 For you were bought at a price; therefore glorify God in your body and in your spirit, which are God’s.”—1 Corinthians 6:19-20

 When He created Adam and Eve, they were perfectly healthy.
 They didn’t experience aches, pains, aging, or death… until sin entered the world.
 As time went on, sin took its toll on all of creation.
-The blessing of health was the first lie the enemy told Eve.
+The enemy’s first lie targeted the blessing of health..

 - “Then the serpent said to the woman, ‘You will not surely die.’”—Genesis 3:4